itcabral/cloudgym/README.md

 CloudGym
 =====

-A Flask app for a better cloudgym experience.
+A Flask app for a better CloudGym® experience.

 How to Run
 =====